Toulouse outclass Ospreys with five-try display

 PARIS (AFP) –

-Four-time European Cup winners Toulouse overran Welsh side Ospreys on Saturday with their 30-14 victory maintaining their 100% record in the pool stages with three wins from three.
+Four-time European Cup winners Toulouse overran Welsh side Ospreys on Saturday with their 30-14, bonus-point victory maintaining their 100% record in the pool stages with three wins from three.

-Toulouse have an eight point lead in Pool 2 over Ospreys and Leicester, though, the English side can reduce that should they beat Italian’s Treviso on Sunday.
+Toulouse have an eight-point lead in Pool 2 over Ospreys and Leicester, though, the English side can reduce that should they beat Treviso on Sunday.

-While Toulouse won easily their general manager Guy Noves conceded that the Welsh side were capable of turning the tables on them in next weekend’s return fixture in Wales.
+While Toulouse won easily their general manager Guy Noves conceded that the Welsh side were capable of turning the tables on them in next weekend’s return fixture.

-“Our target for the home match has been achieved, the bonus point is important and is the cherry on the cake,” said Noves, who has guided them to all four of their European Cup wins the last in 2010.
+“Our target for the home match has been achieved, the bonus point is important and is the cherry on the cake,” said Noves, who has guided Toulouse to all four of their European Cup wins, the last of which came in 2010.

 “Now we know that it will be very tough at their place.”

-Toulouse got off to the ideal start running in two early tries, the first by French centre Florian Fritz and the second by their in-form captain Yannick Nyanga – both helped by poor Welsh defence.
+Toulouse got off to the ideal start running in two early tries, the first by French centre Florian Fritz and the second by their in-form captain Yannick Nyanga.

 Fritz burst through a gap in the opposing centres and ran it in from outside the 22 while Nyanga latched onto a poor tap back from a lineout by Ryan Jones and ran in unopposed for a 12-0 lead for the hosts.